appacademy/campus-hybrid-setup/macos-setup.md

 ## Requirements

-You need a mac running macOS Mojave or newer to follow these instructions.
+You need to be running macOS Mojave or newer in order to follow these instructions.

 > IMPORTANT If you have a mac with an Apple Silicon chip, please see the [Apple Silicon addendum] reading before proceeding with these instructions.
 You can find this
 > out by going to the Apple menu and choosing About this Mac.
 If you see